tlswg/sniencryption/draft-huitema-tls-sni-encryption.md

 ## Prevent SNI-based Denial of Service Attacks {#serveroverload}

 Encrypting the SNI may create extra load for the multiplexed server.
 Adversaries may mount denial of service attacks by generating random encrypted SNI values and forcing the multiplexed server to spend resources in useless decryption attempts.

 It may be argued that this is not an important DOS avenue, as regular TLS connection attempts also require the server to perform a number of cryptographic operations.
-However, in many cases, the SNI decryption will have to be performed by a front end component with limited resource, while the TLS operations are performed by the component dedicated to their respective services.
+However, in many cases, the SNI decryption will have to be performed by a front end component with limited resources, while the TLS operations are performed by the component dedicated to their respective services.
 SNI based DOS attacks could target the front end component.

 SNI encryption designs MUST mitigate the risk of denial of service attacks through